 We have a great track record of achievement and progression - and this record is improving year on year.
-Our students do so well because we care deeply and we deliver rigorously.
-We care that all our students get the best possible teaching, the best support and that they do well together: both with their peer group and with our committed staff team.
+Last summer, we had recordbreaking A level results with 30% at A/A grades.
+We are pleased our comprehensive and inclusive intake have achieved an overall 98% A- E pass rate.
+Our students perform well because we care deeply and deliver rigorously.
+We are committed to ensuring that all our students get the best possible teaching, the highest quality of support and that they achieve well together: both with their peer group and with our dedicated staff team.

-We offer a high quality creative education for all students who meet the criteria to start our courses.
-We accept a range of students onto our courses, from those with multiple A\/9/8/7 grades to those with C/5/4 grades.
+We offer a high quality education for all students who meet the criteria to start our courses.
+We accept a range of students onto our courses, from those with multiple A/9/8/7 grades to those with C/5/4 grades.
 What we do expect from every one of our students is a hard working approach, a determination to succeed and a wish to work with others.
+We have a strong focus on creativity.
+We believe everyone has creative capacities and know that creativity is the skill of the future.
+We have strong partnerships with the world of work and higher education establishments which allow for exciting opportunities to enrich and extend learning.
+Our students have successfully achieved places at Russell Group universities including Oxbridge and leading Art schools and high quality apprenticeships.